-In the first nine months of 2013 Goldgroup underwent a management and company-wide reorganization in order to better position itself in a new and rapidly changing economic and financial climate.
+During 2013 Goldgroup underwent a management and company-wide reorganization in order to better position itself in a new and rapidly changing economic and financial climate.
 The main short-term objective is developing sustainable cash flow while reducing corporate overheads while its flagship property, Caballo Blanco, awaits permits to operate.

-The main areas of focus for 2013 include:
+The main areas of focus for 2013 included:

-- Cerro Prieto continuing the advancement of the Cerro Prieto Project located in Northern Sonora, Mexico.
-The Company intends to begin small-scale trial mining and leaching in the fourth quarter of 2013 in order to determine the ideal parameters to put the Project into production in 2014.
+- Cerro Prieto Project continuing the advancement of the Cerro Prieto Project located in Northern Sonora, Mexico.
+In Q4 the Company completed the movement and installation of its crushing system from Cerro Colorado to Cerro Prieto and completed construction of the phase 1 leach pad and ponds.
+In December 2013 the Company commenced small-scale trial mining and leaching in order to determine the ideal parameters to put the project into production in 2014.
 The Company wishes to make clear that it is not basing its production decision on a preliminary economic assessment demonstrating the potential viability of mineral resources or a feasibility study of mineral reserves demonstrating economic and technical viability, and as a result there is increased uncertainty and these are multiple technical and economic risks of failure which are associated with this production decision.
-These risks, among others, include areas that are analyzed in more detail in a Preliminary Economic Assessment ("PEA") or Feasibility Study, such as applying economic analysis to resources or reserves, more detailed metallurgy, a number of various specialized studies. - Cerro Colorado commence a planned wind-down with a focus of optimizing profitability as it is expected that gold will continue to leach beyond the life of mining operations. - Caballo Blanco continue to work with the Mexican government authorities improve studies relating to the permit application. - San José de Gracia continue to defend itself against the without merit claims brought forth by DynaResource, Inc. and DynaResource de Mexico, S.A. de C.V. (collectively "DynaResource") and seek a resolution to the conflict to move forward with the project.
-Continue the investigation on actions brought forth against Goldgroup by Koy Wilber Diepholz ("Diepholz"), shareholder, President and Chairman of the Board of Directors of DynaMexico and Chairman, Chief Executive Officer and Treasurer of DynaUSA.
+These risks, among others, include areas that are analyzed in more detail in a Preliminary Economic Assessment ("PEA") or Feasibility Study, such as applying economic analysis to resources or reserves, more detailed metallurgy, a number of various specialized studies. - Cerro Colorado Mine commence a planned wind-down with a focus of optimizing profitability as it is expected that gold will continue to leach beyond the life of mining operations. - Caballo Blanco Project continue to work with the Mexican government authorities improve studies relating to the permit application. - San José de Gracia continue to seek a resolution to the conflict with DynaResource, Inc. to move forward with the project.